 Nitrogen percentage in leaves:

 Results in Table 9 showed that the effect of compost on N% in leaves was significant in the first and second growing seasons.
 Adding maize compost at a rate of 5 t/fad possessed the highest values of N% in leaves (1.837 and 2.220%) in two growing seasons, respectively.
 The effect of nitrogen fertilizer levels on nitrogen percentage in leaves was highly significant in both growing seasons.
 The increase in nitrogen fertilizer levels from zero to 45, 90 and 135 kg N/fad significantly increased N% in leaves by 0.225, 0.417 and 0.690% compared to the control treatment in the first growing season, respectively.
 In the second growing season, the increase in N% in leaves due to adding the same nitrogen fertilizer levels was 11.7, 23.6 and 0.655%, respectively.
 Data in Table 9 show that adding PK-fertilizer at the rate of 31 kg P2O5 + 24 kg K2O (recommended treatment) caused a significant increase in N% in leaves in both growing seasons as compared to zero treatment (1.581 vs 1.709% and 1.871 vs 1.982 in the first and second growing seasons, respectively.
-Similar results were obtained Patiram et al (1990).
+Similar results were obtained by Patiram et al (1990).
 However, Bordoli and Malllarino (1998) reported that nitrogen and/or PK fertilizer application significantly increased N% in leaves.

 Table 9.
 Effect of compost, nitrogen fertilizer rates and PK fertilizer rates on NPK percentages in leaves, in two growing seasons.